lolooppo/GoPlay/README.md

   1. Add support for more types of bookable items (e.g., basketball courts, tennis courts).

   2. Implement file-based data persistence to save and load user and bookable data.

-  3. Enhance the UI with a graphical interface (e.g., using Qt or another framework).

-  4. Add unit tests to ensure code reliability.